 - Right to speedy trial

-- Right to fair trial
+- · Right to fair trial

+- · Judicial independence

 - Presumption of innocence in trials

 - Trial in native language of accused

 - Right to counsel

 - Right to examine evidence/witnesses

 - Trial in native language of accused

+- Principle of no punishment without lawProtection from ex post facto laws

+- Prohibition of double jeopardy

+- Protection from self-incrimination

+- Judicial independence

+- Right to speedy trial

+- Right to speedy

-- 2. and, except with his consent, the trial shall not take place in his absence unless he so conducts himself as to render the continuance of the proceedings in his presence impracticable and the court has ordered him to be removed and the trial to proceed in his absence or he fails without reasonable excuse (the proof whereof shall lie on him) to attend court. - 3.
-When a person is tried for any criminal offence, the accused person or any person authorised by him in that behalf shall, if he so requires and subject to payment of such reasonable fee as may be prescribed by law, be given within a reasonable time after judgment a copy for the use of the accused person of any record of the proceedings made by or on behalf of the court. - 4.
-No person shall be held to be guilty of a criminal offence on account of any act or omission that did not, at the time it took place, constitute such an offence, and no penalty shall be imposed for any criminal offence that is more severe in degree or nature than the most severe penalty that might have been imposed for that offence at the time when it was committed. - 5.
-No person who shows that he has been tried by a competent court for a criminal offence and either convicted or acquitted shall again be tried for that offence or for any other criminal offence of which he could have been convicted at the trial for that offence, save upon the order of a superior court in the course of appeal proceedings relating to the conviction or acquittal. - 6.
-No person shall be tried for a criminal offence if he shows that he has been granted a pardon for that offence. - 7.
-No person who is tried for a criminal offence shall be compelled to give evidence at the trial. - 8.
-Any court or other tribunal prescribed by law for the determination of the existence or extent of any civil right or obligation shall be established by law and shall be independent and impartial; and where proceedings for such a determination are instituted by any person before such a court or other tribunal, the case shall be given a fair hearing within a reasonable time. - 9.
-Except with the agreement of all the parties thereto, all proceedings of every court and proceedings for the determination of the existence or extent of any civil right or obligation before any other tribunal, including the announcement of the decision of the court or other tribunal, shall be held in public. - 10.
-Nothing in the preceding paragraph shall prevent the court or other tribunal from excluding from the proceedings persons other than the parties thereto and their legal representatives to such extent as the court or other tribunal- - a. may by law be empowered so to do and may consider necessary or expedient in circumstances where publicity would prejudice the interests of justice or in interlocutory proceedings or in the interests of decency, public morality, the welfare of persons under the age of eighteen years or the protection of the private lives of persons concerned in the proceedings; or - b. may by law be empowered or required so to do in the interests of defence, public safety or public order. - 11.
-Nothing contained in or done under the authority of any law shall be held to be inconsistent with or in contravention of-- - a. paragraph (2) (a) to the extent that the law in question imposes upon any person charged with a criminal offence the burden of proving particular facts: - b. paragraph (2) (e) to the extent that the law in question imposes conditions that must be satisfied if witnesses called to testify on behalf of an accused person are to be paid their expenses out of public funds; or - c. paragraph (5) to the extent that the law in question authorises a court to try a member of a disciplined force for a criminal offence notwithstanding any trial and conviction or acquittal of that member under the disciplinary law of that force, so, however, that any court so trying such a member and convicting him shall, in sentencing him to any punishment, take into account any punishment awarded him under that disciplinary law. - 12.
-In the case of any person who is held in lawful detention, the provisions of paragraph (1), paragraph (2) (d) and (e) and paragraph (3) shall not apply in relation to his trial for a criminal offence under the law regulating the discipline of persons held in such detention. - 13.
-Nothing contained in paragraph (2) (d) shall be construed as entitling a person to legal representation at public expense but, subject thereto, it shall be the duty of the State to ensure that every person charged with a criminal offence is given a
+- Right to public trial

+- Privileges for juveniles in criminal process

+- a. the protection of the private lives of persons concerned in the proceedings; or - b. may by law be empowered or required so to do in the interests of defence, public safety or public order. - 11.
+Nothing contained in or done under the authority of any law shall be held to be inconsistent with or in contravention of- - a. paragraph (2)(a) to the extent that the law in question imposes upon any person charged with a criminal offence the burden of proving particular facts: - b. paragraph (2)(e) to the extent that the law in question imposes conditions that must be satisfied if witnesses called to testify on behalf of an accused person are to be paid their expenses out of public funds; or - c. paragraph (5) to the extent that the law in question authorises a court to try a member of a disciplined force for a criminal offence notwithstanding any trial and conviction or acquittal of that member under the disciplinary law of that force, so, however, that any court so trying such a member and convicting him or her shall, in sentencing him or her to any punishment, take into account any punishment awarded him or her under that disciplinary law. - 12.
+In the case of any person who is held in lawful detention, the provisions of paragraph (1), paragraph (2)(d) and (e) and paragraph (3) shall not apply in relation to his or her trial for a criminal offence under the law regulating the discipline of persons held in such detention. - 13.
+Nothing contained in paragraph (2)(d) shall be construed as entitling a person to legal representation at public expense but, subject thereto, it shall be the duty of the State to ensure that every person charged with a criminal offence is given a fair trial and accordingly to make provision for legal aid to be given in suitable cases. - 14.
+In this article "criminal offence" means a criminal offence under the law of Guyana.